CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Current Methods to Quantify Emissions and Optimize DC Procurement

 \subsection{Planning DC Procurement for Growth}

-From a sustainability perspective, DC procurement strategies to expand computing capabilities aim to minimize environmental impact without compromising performance.
-To this end, many approaches employ multi-objective optimization for economic cost and carbon footprint~\cite{Manganelli_2021, bansal2023mosaic}.
-However, current studies like SCARIF~\cite{ji2024scarif} and ACT~\cite{Gupta_2023} generally address independent applications and single-platform or fixed heterogeneous configurations (e.g., CPU + GPU, CPU + DSP, CPU + FPGA), lacking support for multi-application, multi-platform upgrade contexts.
+Many sustainable DC procurement strategies employ multi-objective optimization for economic cost and carbon footprint~\cite{Manganelli_2021, bansal2023mosaic, Figini_2025}.
+However, current studies like SCARIF~\cite{ji2024scarif} and ACT~\cite{Gupta_2023} generally address independent applications and single-platform or fixed heterogeneous configurations (e.g., CPU + GPU), lacking support for multi-application, multi-platform upgrade contexts.
 In the context of cloud LLM servers (CPU and GPU), Li et al.~\cite{li_LLM_LCA_2024} propose an asymmetric upgrade strategy based on the differing evolution of training and inference workloads: while CPU improvements do not justify frequent upgrades (suggesting a four-year lifespan), GPU energy efficiency for inference doubles every three years~\cite{zhu2023intelligent}, prompting a recommendation to upgrade GPUs every two years.

-In this work, we model and generalize the exploration of such procurement strategies for sustainable growth and introduce incentive-based mechanisms to support their implementation in real-world settings.
+We model and generalize the exploration of \textit{procurement strategies for sustainable growth} and introduce incentive-based mechanisms to support their implementation in real world settings.
 Furthermore, we broaden the scope of current works to include modern platforms (e.g., GPUs, TPUs, IPUs) and exemplify their use to explore upgrade scenarios for AI and HPC domains across multiple geographic regions.

-Some prior works focus exclusively on emissions associated with large-scale hardware procurement, without evaluating the viability of the proposed strategies.
+Most prior work focuses exclusively on emissions, without evaluating the viability of the proposed procurement strategies.
 For example, Sudarshan et al.~\cite{Sudarshan_2023} present GreenFPGA, a comparative analysis of carbon emissions between FPGAs and ASICs across application types, production volumes, and hardware lifespans.
-ECO-CHIP~\cite{Sudarshan_2024} conducts a similar analysis for various chiplet configurations, incorporating both carbon impact and economic cost.
-These studies offer early, detailed insights into the carbon trade-offs of specialized hardware (e.g., FPGAs, ASICs, chiplets).

-We extend this research by accounting for all DC stakeholders and modeling the maximum sustainable growth alongside the total emissions and cost of the procurement lifecycle.
-We propose an economic viability model to systematically evaluate carbon-aware decisions to upgrade legacy infrastructure under real-world constraints.
+We advance the state-of-the-art by modeling maximum sustainable growth alongside total emissions and the full cost of the procurement lifecycle.
+CEO-DC provides a rigorous framework to evaluate both the potential for emission reduction and the economic viability of legacy infrastructure upgrades under real-world carbon policies and demand constraints.